12 Theologies of Vocation

 Charismatic Discernment View

-Supernatural means—like prophecy, dreams, visions, and inner impressions—are prioritized for discerning God's voice for career decisions.
+Supernatural means—like prophecy, dreams, visions, and inner impressions—are primary means of discerning God's voice for career decisions.

 -